Inventaire

 Description :

 The project explores the contemporary development of migration policies in the European Union (EU).
-It focuses on relocation, a recent and contested
+It focuses on relocation, a

-measure, which aims to transfer migrants within the EU.
+recent and contested measure, which aims to transfer migrants within the EU.
 The case studies are Malta and Luxembourg.
-Unlike the majority of member states, both countries have been
+Unlike the

-deeply committed to the relocation of migrants.
-The research has two main objectives.
-One is to investigate the under-studied role of small states in the
+objectives.
+One is to investigate the under-studied role of small states in the adoption of relocation.
+Another one aims to develop

-adoption of relocation.
-Another one aims to develop research on the implementation of relocation in small states, which remains limited to date.
-In the
+research on the implementation of relocation in small states, which remains limited to date.
+In the overall, the project explores how

-overall, the project explores how Malta and Luxembourg contribute to developing a specific form of governing migration, which tends to both contain and
+Malta and Luxembourg contribute to developing a specific form of governing migration, which tends to both contain and encourage

-studying relocation, the research intends to show how migration is governed by both incentive and coercive mechanisms.
-As such, it will represent a great
+and Luxembourg.
+By studying relocation, the research intends to show how migration is governed by both incentive and coercive

-contribution to migration studies and EU studies.
+mechanisms.
+As such, it will represent a great contribution to migration studies and EU studies.

 Liste des bailleurs :